Switzerland–European Union relations: Chronology of the Swiss votes

-Proposals for EU membership
+Prospect of EU membership

 Switzerland took part in negotiating the EEA agreement with the EU and signed the agreement on 2 May 1992 and submitted an application for accession to the EU on 20 May 1992.
 A Swiss referendum held on 6 December 1992 rejected EEA membership.
 As a consequence, the Swiss Government suspended negotiations for EU accession until further notice.
 With the ratification of the second round of bilateral treaties, the Swiss Federal Council downgraded their characterisation of a full EU membership of Switzerland from a "strategic goal" to an "option" in 2006.
 Membership continued to be the objective of the government and was a "long-term aim" of the Federal Council until 2016, when Switzerland's frozen application was withdrawn.
 The motion was passed by the Council of States and then by the Federal Council in June.
 In a letter dated 27 July the Federal Council informed the Presidency of the Council of the European Union that it was withdrawing its application.

 Concerns about loss of neutrality and sovereignty are the key issues against membership for some citizens.
-A 2018 survey of public opinion in Switzerland found only 3% considered that joining the EU was a feasible option.
+A 2018 survey of public opinion in Switzerland found "65% of Swiss voters" want to continue bilateral agreements with the EU, and only 3% considered that joining the EU was a feasible option.

 The popular initiative entitled "Yes to Europe!", calling for the opening of immediate negotiations for EU membership, was rejected in a 4 March 2001 referendum by 76.8% and all cantons.
 The Swiss Federal Council, which was in favour of EU membership, had advised the population to vote against this referendum, since the preconditions for the opening of negotiations had not been met.

 During the history of EU-Swiss relations, the country has undergone several substantial changes in foreign policies, depending on the democratic outcomes of ballot measures.
 Specific agreements with the EU on freedom of movement for workers and areas concerning tax evasion were first addressed during the Switzerland–EU summit in May 2004 where nine bilateral agreements were signed.
 Romano Prodi, former President of the European Commission, said the agreements "moved Switzerland closer to Europe."
 Joseph Deiss of the Swiss Federal Council said, "We might not be at the very centre of Europe but we're definitely at the heart of Europe".
 He continued, "We're beginning a new era of relations between our two entities."